unfoldingWord-dev/translationRecorder-Info/docs/startproject.rst

 **NOTE**: It is only  the first time translationRecorder is used (a new install) that a new project can be started in the Recording Section.

 1. From the home screen (half blue and half pink), tap in the pink area to start recording.

-2. Tap on the pink ‘New Project’ button.
-Or, tap on the blue circle with a white plus sign.

-3. Select the Target Language.
+2. Select the Target Language.
 (The Target Language is the language into which you will translate.)

 •	You can search for your desired language by tapping the magnifying glass.
 •	The Keyboard appears.
 Type in the language or language code.
 Close the keyboard by using the down arrow icon, or back arrow icon.
 •	You can also search by swiping from the bottom of the screen up to scroll through the languages.
 Tap on the desired language.
 •	Tap on the name of the desired Target Language.
 The program goes to the Choose a Project step.

-4. Next, select Choose a Project.

-•	Choose, by tapping once, from Bible: OT, Bible: NT, or Open Bible Stories (skip to step 5).
+4. Choose a Project - Choose, by tapping once, from the choices of Bible: OT or Bible: NT.
-•	Tap on a book in the Bible.
+5. Choose a Book - Tap on a book in the Bible.
 Swipe up to see more book names.
-•	Tap to choose from the Unlocked Literal Bible or the Unlocked Dynamic Bible.
+6. Choose a Translation Type - Tap to choose from the Unlocked Literal Bible or the Unlocked Dynamic Bible.
-•	Tap to choose a Mode – either Verse or Chunk.
+7. Choose a Mode - Tap to choose either Verse or Chunk mode.
 This is how the information will be divided.
   * The ‘Verse’ mode has each recording separated like a regular Bible, one verse at a time.
   * The ‘Chunk’ mode has each recording separated according to groups of verses.

-5. Next, select the Source Audio.
+8. Next, select the Source Audio.
 (The Source Language audio is the language from which you will translate.)

-•	This screen will appear if the source audio cannot be found in the default location.
-Go through the steps 6 & 7 to find the source audio.

-6. Tap on the blue SELECT SOURCE LANGUAGE button.

-•	You can search for your desired language by tapping the magnifying glass.
-The Keyboard appears.
+•	You can search for the desired source language by tapping the magnifying glass.
+•	The Keyboard appears.
 Type in the language or language code.
-Use the down arrow icon, at the bottom of the screen, to close the keyboard.
+Close the keyboard by using the down arrow icon, or back arrow icon.
 •	You can also search by swiping from the bottom of the screen up to scroll through the languages.
-Tap on the desired language.
+•	Tap on the name of the desired Source Language.
+The program goes back to the Source Audio window.

-7. Tap on the blue SELECT SOURCE LOCATION button.
+9. Tap on the blue SELECT SOURCE LOCATION button.

-•	Navigate to the location of the source audio files.
-The audio files are configured in this way:  Language code book name.tr so for the book of Titus in Mandarin the file would be named cmnTitus.tr.
+•	The file manager should open to the directory of where the audio files are located.

+**NOTE**: The audio files are configured in this way: Language_3-letterbookcode_type.tr  So, for the ULB audio of the book of Titus in Mandarin the file would be named "cmn_ulb_Titus.tr".

-**Hint**: Look in the Internal Storage for the SourceAudio folder.
+**Hint**: You may need to look in the Internal Storage for the SourceAudio folder.

-•	Tap on the file.
+•	Tap on the name of the desired Source Language audio file.
+The program goes back to the Source Audio window.
-* Tap the down arrow icon to close the keyboard.

-8. Tap on the word ‘CONTINUE’ at the bottom right of the screen.
+10. Tap on the word ‘CONTINUE’ at the bottom right of the screen.

 The recording window opens.
 You have now set all your settings and are ready to work within translationRecorder.